67JoyWambui/CODING_TRIP/README.md

 I know, FUN!!

-### These Practice questions will involve Pinters, Arraya and Strings because it's what we've covered so far###
+### These Practice questions will involve Pinters, Arrays and Strings because it's what we've covered so far###

 ##Questions